Koine Greek phonology: Sample phonetic transcription

 Concerning those matters about which the citizens of Thisbae made representations.
 Concerning their own affairs: the following decision was taken concerning the proposal that those who remained true to our friendship should be given the facilities to conduct their own affairs; that our praetor/governor Quintus Maenius should delegate five members of the senate who seemed to him appropriate in the light of their public actions and individual good faith.

-Egyptian Greek, mid 2nd century BC
+Egyptian Greek, mid-2nd century BC

-By around 150 BC Egyptian Greek had monophthongized diphthongs and lost vowel length distinction.
+By around 150 BC, Egyptian Greek had monophthongized its diphthongs and lost the distinction in vowel length.